brainglobe/brainreg/README.md

 To find out which atlases are available, once brainreg is installed, please run `brainglobe list`.
 The name of the resulting atlases is the string to pass with the `--atlas` flag.

-### Registration backend

-To change the registration algorithm used, use the `--backend` flag.
-The default is `niftyreg` as that is currently the only option.

 ### Input data orientation

-If your data does not match the [brainglobe](https://github.com/brainglobe) default orientation (the origin voxel is the most anterior, superior, left-most voxel), then you must specify the orientation by using the `--orientation` flag.
+If your data does not match the BrainGlobe default orientation (the origin voxel is the most anterior, superior, left-most voxel), then you must specify the orientation by using the `--orientation` flag.
 What follows must be a string in the [bg-space](https://github.com/brainglobe/bg-space) "initials" form, to describe the origin voxel.

 If the origin of your data (first, top left voxel) is the most anterior, superior, left part of the brain, then the orientation string would be "asl" (anterior, superior, left), and you would use: